Perspective | We declare winter over — make way for spring

 Looking back on winter

-This past winter will be recalled as one that was mild but that still delivered several punishing blasts, particularly in January.
+This past winter will be recalled as one that was mild but still delivered several punishing blasts, particularly in January.
 More than a foot of snow fell that month, the most since 2016, and it was also colder than normal.

 Winter was mostly missing in December and February, however, when no measurable snow fell and temperatures were above normal.